sam51210/dogewatch/README.md

 No!
 Anyone, even a 2yr old can use DogeWatch!

+Thus meaning that this is a family friendly site.
+Any video taken down will [look like this](https://doggegamingtime.github.io/dogewatch/content-deleted).

 ## Can I help develop DogeWatch?

 Yes!
 Fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSdqLBk7ixXCWzT11MTdE9ZUfWH4z-O3RnF7bjJrv0Z1aNNB1A/viewform" target="_blank">this form</a>!